chrludwig/websec-BBCode/README.md

 [BBCode](https://en.wikipedia.org/wiki/BBCode).
 The BBCode
 implementation is [KefirBB](http://kefirsf.org/kefirbb/).

-The application is intended for use in the lab of my Web Security - so expect security issues!
+The application is intended for use in the lab of my Web Security course - so expect security issues, I left them in on purpose!!

 ## Build & Install

-1. Make sure you have JDK 7 or newer as well as Maven 3 installed.
+1. Make sure you have JDK 7 installed.
-2. In the top level directory, run `mvn clean install`.
+2. In the top level directory, run `./mvnw clean install`.
+   (On its first run, this will also download Maven.)
-3. Deploy target/BBCode.war into a Java Web container (Tomcat, Jetty, Glassfish, ...)
+3. Run the application in its embedded Tomcat by calling `java -jar target/BBCode.war`.
+Alternatively, you can also deploy target/BBCode.war into a standalone Java Web container (Tomcat, Jetty, Glassfish, ...) of your choice.